damius12/WinsplitParser/README.md

 # WinsplitParser

 WinsplitParser is a tool for parsing Winsplits results.
-It processes the results from a given Winsplits URL and provides advanced analysis, including splits, time, and percentage lost on each split.
+It processes the results from a given Winsplits URL and provides advanced analysis, including splits, time, and percentage lost on each split, and stores it in a Word file.

 ## Features